 Prerequisite: Entering 9th graders must have passed Math 8 Accelerated (Grade 8 Algebra 1) with at least an 88 average.
-Entering 10th graders must have passed Algebra 1 Honors with an at least a 80 average or teacher recommendation.
+Entering 10th graders must have passed Algebra 1 Honors with at least an 80 average or teacher recommendation.

-234 GEOMETRY CPA 5 Credits
+234 GEOMETRY